 In many circumstances, the absolute risk associated with an exposure is of greater interest than the relative risk.
-Absolute measures such as risk different and measures of impact such as etiological fraction in the exposed or etiological fraction in the population might be useful to gauge how much disease can be prevented if the exposure is eliminated (example above).
-For this reason, such measures are of interest to the end users.
+Absolute measures such as risk different and measures of impact such as aetiological fraction in the exposed or aetiological fraction in the population might be useful to gauge how much disease can be prevented if the exposure is eliminated (example above).
+For this reason, such measures are of interest to the end-users.
 These measures should preferably be presented together with a measure of statistical uncertainty, although CI calculations might be difficult for estimates derived from multivariable models.
-Authors should be aware of the strong assumptions made in this context, including a causal relationship between a risk factor and disease (also see Box 6: Measures of Association and measures of impact).
-106 Because of the semantic ambiguity and complexities involved, authors should report the method used to calculate such measures, ideally giving the formulae used or a citation for the formula.
-107
+Authors should be aware of the strong assumptions made in this context, including a causal relationship between a risk factor and disease (also see Box 6: Measures of Association and measures of impact) (Rockhill et al., 1998).
+Because of the semantic ambiguity and complexities involved, authors should report the method used to calculate such measures, ideally giving